 Of course, whoever is in charge of writing them should sign every letter.
 But having some other members of the team also sign your letters is a beautiful way to demonstrate the impact that a gift can have for an organization.

 Think of when you were little, and your whole kiddie-league soccer team would sign a thank-you card for your coach.
 Your coach was so touched, even though it was just your signatures, right?
 The same principle applies here.
 The idea that a whole group of people appreciates what you’ve done is a powerful one, and your donors deserve to feel that appreciation.

 If someone has given a particularly generous gift (think your major gifts donors), consider handwriting their entire letter.
-A handwritten letter is a gorgeous way to show your appreciation for their gift through the effort of your own hand.
+A handwritten letter is a great way to show your appreciation for their gift through the effort of your own hand.

 Andrew Berry is the head of marketing and customer success for Donately.
 After getting involved with nonprofits at a young age, he discovered a passion for helping the organizations that are making the world a better place.
 Knowing how vital online fundraising has become, his goal is to help nonprofits raise more money online each year!
 In his spare time, you will find him cooking up dinner, playing with his dog or cheering on Boston sports teams.